I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 - Have a score on the AFOQT that qualifies for pilot training

-- Meet the Air Force pilot vision requirement of 20/50 (this changes and is 20/70 on some USAF websites) and the vision must be correctable to 20/20.
+- Meet the Air Force pilot vision requirement of 20/50 (this changes and is 20/70 on some USAF websites), and the vision must be correctable to 20/20.
 The vision requirement also excludes from pilot training anyone who has had Photo Refractive Keratectomy (PRK), Radial Keratotomy (RK), or Laser In-Situ Keratomileusis (LASIK) eye surgeries.

-After meeting these requirements the candidate will be sent to the ANG Academy of Military Science which is located at McGhee-Tyson Air Force Base in Knoxville, Tennessee to complete a six week officer training course.
+After meeting these requirements, the candidate will be sent to the ANG Academy of Military Science, which is located at McGhee-Tyson Air Force Base in Knoxville, Tennessee, to complete a six-week officer training course.

 Upon successful completion of the ANG Academy of Military Science, you will be sent to one of the Air Force's Undergraduate Pilot Training Schools for basic flight training.
-After successfully completing undergraduate pilot training and receiving your wings as a pilot you will be sent to advanced flight training in the aircraft flown by your unit.
+After successfully completing undergraduate pilot training and receiving your wings as a pilot, you will be sent to advanced flight training in the aircraft flown by your unit.

-Finally, after successfully completing this process you will be a member of the small, but elite, fraternity of Air National Guard fighter pilots.
+Finally, after successfully completing this process, you will be a member of the small but elite fraternity of Air National Guard fighter pilots.

-As a pilot in the Air National Guard you will be required to attend once monthly weekend drills along with two to three weeks annual training with your unit either at your unit's location or another, usually Air Force, base in the U.S. or abroad.
+As a pilot in the Air National Guard, you will be required to attend once monthly weekend drills along with two to three weeks of annual training with your unit either at your unit's location or another, usually Air Force, base in the U.S. or abroad.
 You will also have additional required flying time.

-We were also able to volunteer for additional flying assignments with our unit or neighboring units flying the same aircraft when these were available and so long as such assignments did not exceed 180 continuous days which would have put us into active duty status which would have resulted in making us eligible for various GI Bill benefits.
+We were also able to volunteer for additional flying assignments with our unit or neighboring units flying the same aircraft when these were available and so long as such assignments did not exceed 180 continuous days, which would have put us into active duty status which would have resulted in making us eligible for various GI Bill benefits.

-I was in graduate school at that time so this was a great opportunity for me to earn some extra money.
+I was in graduate school at that time, so this was a great opportunity for me to earn some extra money.
 It was also a good opportunity for many of our pilots to make some extra money as many of them were laid off from their civilian jobs as airline pilots.

 While there are many financial and other benefits to flying for the Air National Guard, it should be remembered that, despite being civilian or part-time soldiers, you are in the military and have sworn an oath to respond when called to fight.
 From colonial times to the present, with the exception of the Vietnam War, it has usually been the National Guard (Army and Air) and reserves that have been called up first when the nation goes to war.

-In the present War on Terror, much of the burden of fighting the wars in Iraq and Afghanistan has fallen upon the National Guard with many units having been called up more than once for tours at the front.
+In the present War on Terror, much of the burden of fighting the wars in Iraq and Afghanistan has fallen upon the National Guard, with many units having been called up more than once for tours at the front.
 While members of the National Guard have willingly responded to these calls to duty, this has resulted in heavy sacrifices to their families and civilian careers.

-While they may be known as weekend warriors in peacetime, when the nation is threatened, members of the Army and Air National Guard become full time warriors at the front lines of war.
+While they may be known as weekend warriors in peacetime, when the nation is threatened, members of the Army and Air National Guard become full-time warriors at the front lines of war.

 © 2009 Chuck Nugent